opendatanz/nzgoal-se/pages/introduction.md

 (a) explore, in greater detail, some of the issues addressed or raised in NZGOAL-SE; and

-(b) address operational or technical issues which arise in practice.
+(b) address operational or technical issues which arise in practice; and

+(c) indicate the processes for agency released, open source software to be listed in any discovery tools to promote re-use.